Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Background

 \subsection{AI agents and traditional financial systems}

-Despite the excitement around AI agents, it has been said that their inability to send, receive, manage, and hold currency is a ``huge limiting factor'' \citep{zeff2024skyfire} and that ``real revolution'' in AI will only occur once agents can do those things and ``participat[e] directly in the market economy'' \citep{vecino2024money}.
-As such, efforts are underway to give AI agents autonomous access to currency --- not only through blockchain \citep{coinbase2024agentkit} but also through the traditional financial system \citep{stripe2024agents, mastercard2025agentpay, stein2025paypal, zeff2024skyfire}.
-Visa, Mastercard, PayPal, Stripe, and Google all have new offerings that let AI agents leverage existing payment networks to ``shop and make purchases on behalf of consumers'' \citep{azevedo2025visa, visa2024settlement, stein2025paypal, zeff2024race, stripe2024agents, azevedo2025visa}.
-Payman, meanwhile, is a developer SDK that helps indirectly connect AI agents to bank accounts to ``[e]nable AI agents to safely move real money'' \citep{paymanai2025quickstart}.
+Despite the excitement around AI agents, it has been said that their inability to transact and hold currency is a ``huge limiting factor'' \citep{zeff2024skyfire} and that the ``real revolution'' in AI will only occur once agents can do those things and ``participat[e] directly in the market economy'' \citep{vecino2024money}.
+Thus efforts are underway to give AI agents autonomous access to currency --- not only through blockchain \citep{coinbase2024agentkit, coinbase-agentkit-2024} but also the traditional financial system (TradFi) \citep{stripe2024agents, mastercard2025agentpay, stein2025paypal, zeff2024skyfire}.
+Several TradFi providers now have offerings that let AI agents leverage existing payment networks and/or TradFi bank accounts to make purchases on behalf of consumers \citep{azevedo2025visa, visa2024settlement, stein2025paypal, zeff2024race, stripe2024agents, koetsier2025paypal,paymanai2025quickstart}.